Skip to main content

 Chop Moves as a Category

-• This is because the Chop Move is not a message about the touched card directly - it is a referential clue that talks about a different card.
+• This is because the Chop Move is not a message about the touched card - it is a referential clue that talks about a different card.

 Chop Moves & New Clues